conradoqg/naivecoin/README.md

 ##### Operator

-The operator handles wallet and addresses as well the transaction creation.
+The operator handles wallets and addresses as well the transaction creation.
 Most of its operation are CRUD related.
 Each node has its list of wallets and addresses, meaning that they aren't synchronized between nodes.

 ###### Wallet structure

 A wallet contains a random id number, the password hash and the secret generated from that password.
-It contains a list of keyPairs each one representing an address.
+It contains a list of key pairs each one representing an address.

 ```javascript
 [